ne8/mail-sender/README.md

 In order to run it locally execute `./runner.sh` bash script

-Keep in mind that you'll need to have `docker` installed.
+Keep in mind that you'll need to have `docker` and `docker-compose` installed.